balenaltd/handbook/balena-labs-residency.md

 ## Publicize and promote your project
 To complete your mission, you need to let the whole world know about your project.
 But you don't have to do this alone, once again your team has your back.
 Balena has a whole [Outreach](https://www.flowdock.com/app/rulemotion/resin-propaganda) team of people who love helping others spread the balena word.

-When the time is right (your Sherpa will help you know) post a message in the outreach flow and let folks know.
+When the time is right (your Guide will help you know) post a message in the outreach flow and let folks know.
 They will help you get going with a blog post template and some guidance.
 They'll even design you some cool graphics for your post, and jam on your writing with you to make it read and look amazing.

 ### Examples of working in the open and talking about your project
 * [Post build logs on the balenaForums](https://forums.balena.io/c/show-and-tell/92) to show off your progress, ask questions, and get ideas from our balena community